Mbell42/08_professional-materials/README.md

 2020.02.18.2245 - Initial Commit.
 Initialized readme.me, and set up folder structure.
 Created index.html, contact.html, portfolio.html, style.css, and logic.js.

 2020.02.18.2315 - Added plan.txt, and updated instructions.md to insructions.txt.
 Updated my LinkedIn Profile with links to my GitHub Profile and Portfolio site.
 Updated GitHub Bio.

+2020.02.21.1607 - Updated plan.txt to reflect recent pivot; marked new tasks and completed tasks.
+For this homework's dependencies (the two exemplary homeworks to be displayed), I updated/fixed and pushed my changes to both the Weather App and Work Day Scheduler previous homework assignments.
+Researched Bootstrap examples for grid structure, head/nav/jumbotron, sidebar, and sticky footer elements.